clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

 #.
 Launch the Terminal app.

 #.
-Go to the directory with the decompressed image.
+Change directory to where the decompressed image is saved.

 #.
 Plug in a USB drive and get its identifier: